uruzFR/Module-Sim800c/README.md

        cd module-sim800c
 4. Connect the SIM800C module to a USB port on your computer.
 5. Open the Python script in a text editor and modify any necessary information (e.g. PIN code, phone number).
+6. In the command prompt or terminal window, enter the following command to run the Python script:

+       python name-of-the-scrip.py

    *Before using the other scripts, it is important to execute the configuration scripts.
 After running the configuration scripts, you can modify the other     scripts with your own information and use them as needed.*

-6. In the command prompt or terminal window, enter the following command to run the Python script:

-       python name-of-the-scrip.py
 6. Enjoy.

-Note: Before running the script, be sure to modify it with the appropriate information for your SIM800C module.
-This may include modifying the PIN code or phone number.

 ## Authors